PHILOSOPHY.

 With your mind, can you see all the middle and edges of the painting?

-If not look again, and fill in the parts you could not see with your mind.”
+If not look again at the picture, and fill in the parts you could not see inside your mind.”

 After getting better at picture study they will not need to go back and look again.